Follow the steps in this topic to install or uninstall a Collector on MacOS. See Installed Collectors for information on

 Download the Collector in either of the following ways:

 - In Sumo Logic select Manage Data > Collection > Collection.
 Click Add Collector, click Installed Collector, and then click the link for the Collector to begin the download.

 - Open a browser and enter the static URL for your pod.
-If you're not sure which pod you're using, check the login page (US2, EU, or AU appears in the URL for those pods; only US1 is not included in the URL).
+If you're not sure which pod you're using, check the login page (US2, EU, AU, or DE appears in the URL for those pods; only US1 is not included in the URL).
 The download begins immediately.
 See Download a Collector from a Static URL for a list of the URLs for your Linux version and pod.